We are Australia's premier student hackathon — run for students, by students.

 Whether you are an avid programmer or a first-time hacker, UNIHACK welcomes everyone, regardless of skill level.
 You will have the opportunity to build, collaborate and learn from your fellow hackers and mentors at the event.
 The event will also have a number of quick tech talks throughout to help participants learn new or extend their existing skills.

-UNIHACK is organised by WIRED Monash, the IT student society at Monash University Clayton.
+UNIHACK is organised with WIRED Monash, the IT student society at Monash University Clayton.

 Melbourne, VIC 3000